May 25, 2022

 If your leather strap is looking a little dull and dry, we suggest applying a leather conditioner with a soft cloth, wiping any excess and allowing the strap to air dry.
 This will get your leather strap looking shiny and feeling soft again.

 These straps are the easiest to clean and maintain, as they’re naturally waterproof and dirt repellent.
-As with the NATO strap, soak your rubber or silicone strap in warm soapy water and wipe clean with a soft sponge (use a soft brush for more stubborn dirt).
+As with the military style strap, soak your rubber or silicone strap in warm soapy water and wipe clean with a soft sponge (use a soft brush for more stubborn dirt).
 Finally, rinse with cold water and pat dry.

 Metal watch straps require a little more time and care, especially around the links where debris build-up is most common.
 First, wipe any excess dirt with a soft cloth.
 Next, Soak the bracelet in warm soapy water for 5 minutes, followed by gently scrubbing with a soft brush (a toothbrush is ideal) making sure to get in all the nooks and crannies.
 Rinse the bracelet with clean water, making sure to rinse off any soap residue, as this can affect the polished look after.
 Pat the bracelet dry and polish with a soft cloth.